OpenDataology/website/content/en/docs/distributions/gke/deploy/deploy-cli.md

 You can learn more about `list-setters` in [kpt documentation](https://catalog.kpt.dev/list-setters/v0.1/).

-#### Authorize Cloud Config Connector for each Kubeflow project
+#### Authorize Cloud Config Connector for each OpenDataology project

 In the [Management cluster deployment](/docs/distributions/gke/deploy/management-setup/) we created the Google Cloud service account **serviceAccount:kcc-${KF_PROJECT}@${MGMT_PROJECT}.iam.gserviceaccount.com** this is the service account that Config Connector will use to create any Google Cloud resources in `${KF_PROJECT}`.
-You need to grant this Google Cloud service account sufficient privileges to create the desired resources in Kubeflow project.
+You need to grant this Google Cloud service account sufficient privileges to create the desired resources in OpenDataology project.
-You only need to perform steps below once for each Kubeflow project, but make sure to do it even when KF_PROJECT and MGMT_PROJECT are the same project.
+You only need to perform steps below once for each OpenDataology project, but make sure to do it even when KF_PROJECT and MGMT_PROJECT are the same project.

 The easiest way to do this is to grant the Google Cloud service account owner permissions on one or more projects.